freeCodeCamp/freeCodeCamp/curriculum/challenges/english/07-scientific-computing-with-python/python-for-everybody/more-conditional-structures.md

 print(cel)
 ```

-Which line/lines in the preceding code should be surrounded by `try` block?
+[hidden]Which line/lines in the preceding code should be surrounded by `try` block?

 ## --answers--